robinwesterback/deploy-react-app/README.md

 I have a [reset stylesheet](https://cssreset.com/scripts/eric-meyer-reset-css/) to reduce browser inconsistencies in things like default line heights, margins and font sizes of headings, and so on.

 ### JS
-I used [JavaScript](https://www.javascript.com/) to get my full overlay feature to work.
-I’m looking forward to implement more JavaScript in future releases of the project.
+I used [JavaScript](https://www.javascript.com/) for all the functions and interactivity on the website.

+### React
+I used [React](https://www.javascript.com/) as a framework for all the functions and states.

 ## Testing
 I have tested the website and looked for flaws in the design and errors in the functionality on several browsers on desktop, laptop and iPhone 7.